alexgaas/search3/README.md

 of the best variant based on Gaussian randomization process based on the reasonable number of exploration attempts in order to search for the optimal score.

-The Bayesian Bandit strategy can be succinctly encapsulated in three key steps:
+The Bayesian Bandit strategy can be briefly encapsulated in three key steps:
 - Select an arm.
 - Obtain the associated score.
 - Memorize the arm and score for subsequent exploitation.